dgrumm/guide-rails-demo-helloworld-java-spring/README.md

-# About simple-hello-world:
+# About guide-rails-demo-helloworld-java-spring:

-Simple java app for testing JAVA_MAVEN language templates.
+A simple java application used to demonstrated Guide-Rails' CI/CD capabilities.